Marina del Pilar Ávila: Campaign for federal representative (2018)

-In 2018, Ávila ran as a candidate for Federal Representative to the 2nd electoral district, by the "Juntos Haremos Historia" (Together We Will Make History) coalition, consisting of the National Regeneration Movement (MORENA), the Labor Party (PT), and the Social Encounter Party (PES).
+In 2018, Ávila ran as a candidate for Federal Representative to the 2nd electoral district, by the "Juntos Haremos Historia" (Together We Will Make History) coalition, consisting of MORENA, the Labor Party (PT), and the Social Encounter Party (PES).
 Proposing on early debates to lower public transport fees for college students and elderly adults and lower taxes in her state.

 In this electoral process, Ávila received violent threats for her to abandon the race; she was also a victim of gender and political violence, as she recalls in a Yahoo!
 News interview:"When I made public my intentions to participate as a candidate, the Delegate of Morena in Baja California, in 2018, told me he was interested in me.
 I didn't understand it as violence; I even began apologizing if I ever conducted myself in a misinterpreted manner.
 Yet I kept working with the limitation I had gotten from this person.
 Even after all that, I managed to become a candidate.
 It is something I've kept quiet for so long because I was too ashamed to share it."After everything mentioned before, the candidate continued her campaign, taking a strong position against violence towards women.
 Del Pilar spoke openly about the necessity to embrace investigation protocols and strengthen capacitance for public servers that deal with femicides, likewise, she calls to reinforce prevention and attend the signs of violence in the early stages of relationships and domestic violence seriously.

-Ávila became a federal representative to Baja California's 2nd congressional district at the LXIV Legislature in the Chamber of Deputies of the General Congress of the United Mexican States.
+Ávila became a federal representative to Baja California's 2nd congressional district at the LXIV Legislature in the Chamber of Deputies.